Positroids, knots, and $q,t$-Catalan numbers: Main results

 \subsection{Notes}

 We collect the historical background and several remarks on the above results.

 \parag{Symmetry and unimodality} The symmetry and unimodality of the Gaussian polynomial $\qbin{n}k$ are consequences of the hard Lefschetz theorem for $H^\bul(\Gr(k,n))$.
 Whereas symmetry is apparent from the combinatorial definition of $\qbin{n}k$ (\cite[Proposition~1.7.3]{EC1}), unimodality is notoriously difficult to see combinatorially.
 Unimodality was first proven by Sylvester~\cite{Sylvester}, the relation to hard Lefschetz observed by Stanley~\cite{Stanley_HL}, and a combinatorial proof given by O'Hara~\cite{OHara}.
 When $a=n$ and $b=n+1$, $\Cab(q,t)$ recovers the famous \emph{$q,t$-Catalan numbers} $\Ca(q,t)$ of Garsia and Haiman~\cite{GaHa} studied extensively in e.g.~\cite{GaHag,HagBook,HagConj,GoMa1,GoMa2}.
 The fact that $\Ca(q,t)$ is $q,t$-symmetric and $q,t$-unimodal follows from the results of Haiman~\cite{Haiman94,Haiman02}.
 For arbitrary $a,b$, an explanation for the $q,t$-symmetry property was given by the \emph{Rational Shuffle Conjecture} of~\cite{GN}, proved recently in~\cite{Mellit_rat,CaMe}.
+The specialization $q^{\frac12\dkn} \Cat_{k,n-k}(q,1/q)=\frac{1}{\qint{n}}\qbin{n}k$ in~\eqref{eq:Pit_kn_Fq} is also a consequence of the Rational Shuffle Conjecture.
 To our knowledge, the $q,t$-unimodality of $\Cat_{k,n-k}(q,t)$ in \cref{cor:master:qt_unim} is a new result.
+See also~\cite[Section~2.2]{Stucky}, which includes a specialization of our unimodality result.